 In 2009, (video) during a trip to South Africa, I met with a health expert working to improve access to sanitation for the poor people of Durban.
 Most of the poor people in Durban (and elsewhere) are denied the convenience and health benefits of flush toilets because they don't have access to water.

 After returning to the US, Gates did a lot of Googling: accessing statistics from the World Health Organization that showed 2.5 billion people around the globe are without access to sanitary toilets, resulting in the spread of deadly diseases.
 Every year, 1.5 million people--mostly those under the age of five--die from diarrhea.
-Gate's key realization was (
+Gate's key realization was (also in video form):